 I’ve been contacted by NHS test and trace in England, and told to self-isolate for 14 days.
 What pay do I receive while I am off work?

 If you are unable to work because you are self-isolating, you are entitled to statutory sick pay (SSP).
 In England, Wales and Scotland, SSP has been extended to cover those who receive an official notification to self-isolate, even if they do not have coronavirus symptoms.
-If you are an employee, and you normally earn £120 per week, you should be able to claim SSP.
+If you are an employee, and you normally earn the lower earnings limit (£120 per week), you should be able to claim SSP.
 SSP is paid at £95.85 a week from April 2020.
 Your employer may have a company sick pay scheme in place that pays you more than SSP.
 Have a look at what your contract says, or check with your HR department.

 Can I be put on furlough if I cannot continue working for childcare/caring reasons?

 Yes, you can be put on furlough for childcare/caring reasons, but note that in almost all cases, the latest you could be furloughed for the first time was 10 June.
 See our dedicated page on furlough for more information.

 Other options available would be: